 As soon as practicable after the Effective Date, stockholders had the option, but were not required, to exchange their certificates representing shares of Pre-Split Common Stock ("Pre-Split Certificates") for certificates representing the number of whole shares of Post-Reverse Split Common Stock ("Post-Reverse Split Certificates") into which the shares of Pre-Split Common Stock have been converted as a result of the Reverse Split.
 After the Effective Date, each stockholder received a letter of transmittal from the Company's transfer agent, Standard Registrar and Transfer (the "Exchange Agent"), who will act as the Exchange Agent in the exchange of stock certificates, containing the necessary materials and instructions.
 In order to receive Post-Reverse Split Certificates, stockholders must surrender their Pre-Split Certificates pursuant to the Exchange Agent is instructions, together with properly executed and completed letters of transmittal and such evidence of ownership of such shares as the Company or the Exchange Agent may require, plus the applicable exchange fees.
-Pre-Split Certificates not presented for surrender after the Effective Date will be exchange adsecribed above, be deemed for all corporate purposes after the Effective Date to evidence ownership of the whole number of shares of Post-Reverse Split Certificate have been converted pursuant to the Reverse Split to receive the cash payment in lieu of any fractional shares of Post-Reverse Split Certificate by such Pre-Split Certificate have been converted pursuant to the Reverse Split to receive the cash payment in lieu of any fractional shares of Post-Reverse Split Certificate by such Pre-Split Certificate have been converted pursuant to the Reverse Split to receive the cash payment in lieu of any fractional shares of Post-Reverse Split Certificate below.
+Pre-Split Certificates not presented for surrender after the Effective Date will be exchanged for Post-Reverse Split Certificates the first time they are presented for transfer.
+From and after the Effective Date, each Pre-Split Certificate will, until surrendered in exchange as described above, be deemed for all corporate purposes after the Effective Date to evidence ownership of the whole number of shares of Post-Reverse Split Common Stock into which the shares evidenced by such Pre-Split Certificate have been converted pursuant to the Reverse Split, plus the right to receive the cash payment in lieu of any fractional shares of Post-Reverse Split Common Stock described below.